Nebraska has no law requiring the removal or surrender of firearms when a person becomes prohibited from possessing them due to domestic abuse.

 Firearm Prohibitions for Protective Order Defendants

-Unlike federal law, Nebraska does not generally prohibit a person subject to domestic violence protective order from possessing firearms, unless he or she is knowingly violating the order.3 Nebraska law authorizes, but does not require, a court that is issuing a domestic violence protective order to prohibit the abuser from purchasing or possessing firearms.4
+Unlike federal law, Nebraska does not generally prohibit a person subject to domestic violence protective order from possessing firearms, unless he or she is knowingly violating the order.3 Nebraska law authorizes, but does not require, a court that is issuing a domestic violence protective order to prohibit the respondent from purchasing or possessing firearms.4

-Notice to Abusers of Federal Firearm Prohibitions
+Notice to Domestic Violence Offenders of Federal Firearm Prohibitions

-Nebraska law requires that, when sentencing a person convicted of a misdemeanor crime of domestic violence as defined by federal law, the court must provide written or oral notification to the defendant that it may be a violation of federal law for the individual to ship or transport in interstate or foreign commerce, or possess in or affecting commerce, any firearm or ammunition, or to receive any firearm or ammunition which has been shipped or transported in interstate or foreign commerce.5 The state court administrator’s office is explicitly required to create a standard notification that provides this information and to provide a copy of such notification to all judges in the state.6 The law also requires a court issuing a protective order to serve this notice to the abuser on the state court administrator’s form.7
+Nebraska law requires that, when sentencing a person convicted of a misdemeanor crime of domestic violence as defined by federal law, the court must provide written or oral notification to the defendant that it may be a violation of federal law for the individual to ship or transport in interstate or foreign commerce, or possess in or affecting commerce, any firearm or ammunition, or to receive any firearm or ammunition which has been shipped or transported in interstate or foreign commerce.5 The state court administrator’s office is explicitly required to create a standard notification that provides this information and to provide a copy of such notification to all judges in the state.6 The law also requires a court issuing a protective order to serve this notice to the respondent on the state court administrator’s form.7

 Removal of Firearms from the Scene of a Domestic Violence Incident